 MDE-LIO does not endorse the purchase or use of any non-State Board of Education-adopted commercial products.
 Products and services noted below are included for information only and their inclusion should not be interpreted as a recommendation of MDE-LIO.

-This document, compiled by MDE-LIO, features resources to assist districts with questions they may have during the COVID-19 pandemic about personal protective equipment (PPE) for students who are DHH.
+This MDE-LIO document includes resources that can help districts answer questions they may have about personal protective equipment (PPE) during the COVID-19 pandemic for students who are DHH.

-Administrators who would like to include a job posting on MDE-LIO's DHH Job Postings page may complete and submit this form.
-Please be advised it can take up to five business days to share your post on our website.
+Administrators who would like to share a job posting on MDE-LIO's DHH Job Postings page may complete and submit this form.
+It may take up to five business days to share your post on our website.

-MDE-LIO's service directory provides an overview of the programs and services each Michigan intermediate school district (ISD) offers for students who are DHH.
+MDE-LIO's service directory gives an overview of the programs and services each intermediate school district (ISD) in Michigan offers for students who are DHH.

-This MDE-LIO tool guides supervisors and administrators as they evaluate educators in the fields of DHH, Blind/Visually Impaired (BVI), and orientation and mobility (O&M).
+This MDE-LIO tool guides supervisors and administrators as they evaluate educators in DHH, Blind/Visually Impaired (BVI), and orientation and mobility (O&M) fields.

-This Gallaudet University guide helps school administrators understand the need for and importance of educational interpreters.
+This Gallaudet University guide helps school administrators understand the need for educational interpreters.
 To receive the guide, fill out a quick survey and the guide will be emailed to you.
 You can also download a complete set of six Gallaudet University classroom interpreting guides.